swagatk/Raspi_codes/ROS2/readme.md

 * To run nodes for teleoperation using hand gestures

-run the following command on the remote machine having a camera on a remote machine.
-Note that I am using a USB-Camera on a remote Pi400 machine.
-If you want to use 'Picamera' instead, you may need to modify the corresponding gesture recognition code file.
+Run the following command on the remote machine having a camera on a remote machine.
+(Note that I am using a USB-Camera on a remote Pi400 machine.
+If you want to use 'Picamera' instead, you may need to modify the corresponding gesture recognition code file.)

 ```
 ros2 run pirobot handpub